immonex/kickstart/README.md

 ### Translations

+The **regular translations** for this plugin are provided via [translate.wordpress.org (GlotPress)](https://translate.wordpress.org/projects/wp-plugins/immonex-kickstart/).

-Translations (PO/MO files) are provided in the [src/languages](src/languages) folder.
-This folder also contains a current POT file as base for custom translations that can be updated with the following command:
+Additionally, formal and informal German translations (PO/MO files) are available in the [src/languages](src/languages) folder, too.
+This directory also contains a current POT file (as base for custom/local translations) that can be updated with the following command:

 ```bash
 $ npm run pot